Full Self-Driving (Beta)

 Protect the valuables in your glovebox with a 4-digit PIN.
 Tap Controls > Safety & Security > Glovebox PIN on the touchscreen to create your PIN.

-The overall opinion of vehicle owners for this update.
+The daily rollout of this update.

 The historical record of all vehicles that received this update.